 ABOUT DELMARVA NATIVE PLANTS

 Preserving our flora preserves the entire ecosystem from top to bottom.
 Our use of exclusively local provenance genotypes is unique among regional suppliers.
 Our upland and wetland plants are grown directly from seed, ensuring natural genetic diversity.
 Our plants that are specified as local ecotype will form the foundation of a viable population wherever they are established, whether it be a living shoreline or rain garden.
 We have a diverse array of plant species available, covering a broad range of habitat types.
 Everything from salt water wetland plants to dry upland meadow.
-We specialize in growing wetland plants: Spartina alterniflora (smooth cordgrass) and Spartina patens (salt meadow hay).
-You may have heard that the genus Spartina underwent a recent name change, with increasing frequency we are hearing them be referred to as Sporobolus alterniflorus and Sporobolus pumilus, regardless of the nomenclature we are experts in these two species and can help provide plants for any sized project.
+Our processes evolve each year in an effort to siplify seasonal duties along with improving the quality of our plant materials.

 Clark has dedicated his career to the conservation of our native flora.
-He earned a BS and MS in plant science from University of Maryland College Park and has spent 10 years working in the horticulture industry.
+He earned a BS and MS in plant science from University of Maryland College Park and has spent 10 plus years working in the horticulture industry.
 He has specialized in the cultivation of native plant species with particular emphasis on Spartina alterniflora (smooth cordgrass) and Spartina patens (salt meadow hay).
 Clark firmly believes that the horticulture industry should be a force aimed at preserving our natural environment as it continues to face ever increasing degradation.
 Clark is frequently out tracking down hard to find native species, collecting seed when possible/ appropriate so that they can be cultivated and help increase the stability of their populations.